pridit-a2oa/docker-arma2oaserver-wine/README.md

 ```

 > [!NOTE]
-> This file will be automatically renamed, signifying that it is active.
+> This file will be automatically renamed.

 ## Attribution